UNDERSTANDING AUTHORITARIANISM

 29-30-31 May 2024

-Call for applications will be opened soon
+Call for applications is Closed

 This international conference brings together young and experienced scholars working on non-democracies to present their latest findings on how dictatorships behave, perform and interact.
 We are aiming for full global coverage and warmly invite area specialists to present old and new takes on cases from their regions of interest.
 Of course, we do not exclude scholars, policy-makers and other experts working on democratization and democratic backsliding, which can offer complementary viewpoints in the study of democracy and autocracy.